victordgr8t/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

-Before running the docker up command, first install the dependencies for the backend and frontend individually
+Before running the docker up command, first install the dependencies for the backend and frontend individually.

 ### Backend
 ```sh